Why I wrote this

 Much of the activity in the houses was silly but not especially harmful.
 There was a lot of immature but largely innocent nonsense like launching butter pats at the ceiling and throwing buns at each other and dragging people into the shower for playing Wagner’s Ride of the Valkyries.
-While I’m not particularly proud of my involvement such antics, by the standards of college student behavior, especially in contemporary fraternities, they’re pretty tame.
-They don’t compare with the recent behavior of a student at Yale who is leaving presents for his classmates in the laundry rooms.
+While I’m not particularly proud of my involvement in such antics, by the standards of college student behavior, especially in contemporary fraternities, such escapades were relatively tame.
 One way or the other, improving the house environment doesn’t mean that we all should have been sitting in the lounge in smoking jackets, sipping tea and listening to chamber music or thumbing through back issues of the New York Review of Books.

 For too many classmates, however, the environment in the houses was problematic, unpleasant, or even hostile.
 The central problem was that even though we had high standards for academic conduct, we set low standards for our personal behavior, especially in group settings.
 When it came to academics, we adhered to an Honor Code that set very high standards for our classwork and fostered mutual trust.
 When it came to social interactions, however, we didn’t have any common standards at all.
 This was especially the case when we were acting as part of a group, not as individuals.